MicroPython | 5 min | 18459

 Fig. 2: Windows Device Manager.

-/dev/ttyUSB0to the serial port where your ESP32 is connected.
+/dev/ttyUSB0to the serial port, where your ESP32 is connected.

-.binfile) to the ESP32 with the command bellow.
+.binfile) to the ESP32 typing these lines:

 # for Windows python -m esptool --port COM17 --baud 460800 write_flash --flash_mode dio --flash_size=detect 0x1000 <firmware_name>.bin # for Linux python -m esptool --port /dev/ttyUSB0 --baud 460800 write_flash --flash_mode dio --flash_size=detect 0x1000 <firmware_name>.bin